The Marketing Strategist:

-Accenture, IBM, and Cognizant come top of mind in the latest survey, with unaided awareness scores of 64%, 62%, and 55% respectively.
-Others such as Deloitte, Wipro, Capgemini, TCS, and HP/HPE also make the running, but few smaller providers have staked out a strong position.
+IBM, Accenture, HPE and TCS came up top of mind polling 14.6%, 12%, 10.2% and 10% respectively as the first companies that came to mind of buyers.
+IBM, Accenture and Cognizant were the highest in unaided awareness, with scores of 64%, 62%, and 55% respectively.
+Others such as Deloitte, Wipro and Capgemini also make the running, but few smaller providers have staked out a strong position.

 Building on almost two decades of similar brand tracking studies, ITSMA’s 2018 study reinforced the dominance of the global brands but also revealed plenty of opportunities for brand improvement in the high growth market for digital transformation services and solutions.